 Why Soup is the most amazing thing you can eat:

 - It’s a complete meal in a bowl.
 You’ve got your protein, your veggies, and your carbs.
 And you can adjust it to whatever diet you’re following.
-Like today’s recipe… a low carb version of Olive Garden’s popular Zuppa Toscana Soup Recipe.
+Like today’s recipe… a low-carb version of Olive Garden’s famous Zuppa Toscana Soup Recipe.